Best Cordless String Trimmers / Weed Wackers: Reviews & Buying Guide

 Also, look for models in which the starter switch is protected (e.g., a trigger lock) so you can’t accidentally start the string trimmer.

-We’re currently testing a number of cordless string trimmers so come back soon for our recommendations and detailed reviews.
+We’re currently testing more cordless string trimmers so come back soon for additional recommendations and detailed reviews.